Cartan Subalgebras for Quantum Symmetric Pair Coideals: A Family of Examples: Type AIII/AIV

 In this section, we consider the following family of examples: symmetric pairs of type AIII/AIV with $\pi_{\theta} = \emptyset$.
 Note that the discussion presented here has applications to other symmetric pairs as well.
 In particular, consider for a moment the case where $\mathfrak{g},\mathfrak{g}^{ \theta}$ is an arbitrary symmetric pair with corresponding maximum strongly orthogonal $\theta$-system $\Gamma_{\theta}$.
 Suppose that there is a root $\beta\in \Gamma_{\theta}$ such that $\beta= p(\alpha_{\beta})+ w_{\beta}\alpha_{\beta}$ with $\alpha_{\beta}\neq p(\alpha_{\beta})$ and $\Delta({\rm Supp}(\beta))$ is a root system of type A as in Case 3 of the proof of the Theorem \ref{theorem:cases_take2}.
 By Remark \ref{remark:cases}, the involution $\theta$ restricts to an involution of type AIII/AIV.
 If in addition, $\pi_{\theta} =\emptyset$, then the discussion in this section applies to the construction of the Cartan element associated to $\beta$.

 The presentation in this section was in part inspired by conversations with Stroppel (\cite{C}) who has analyzed the finite-dimensional simple modules of the quantum symmetric pair coideal subalgebras in type AIII/AIV.
+In \cite{Wa1}, Watanabe also looks at symmetric pairs of type AIII with $\pi_{\theta}=0$ and restricts to the case when $\mathfrak{g}$ is of type $A_{n}$ where $n$ is even.
+He obtains a triangular decomposition for $\mathcal{B}_{\theta}$ for this subfamily where the components are each described as subspaces (see \cite{Wa1}, Remark 2.2.10).
+We see below that the Cartan part of the triangularization in \cite{Wa1} agrees with the Cartan subalgebra of this paper, and thus this subspace is actually a subalgebra of $\mathcal{B}_{\theta}$.